jpalacios90-cmd/RPS---N.E.T/README.md

 1. Install the code
 2. Open it with either Visual Studio Code or Idle in python

-To install our game click the link bellow!
+To install our game click the link!
 [!!Click here!!](https://github.com/user-attachments/files/23466938/Rock_Paper_Scissors_game.py)

 Get ready to play and track your results!